EzyGang/py-cachify/docs/reference/init.md

 )
 ```

-This flexibility allows you to utilize a caching backend of your choice while leveraging the py-cachify library's capabilities effectively.
+This flexibility allows you to utilize a caching backend of your choice while leveraging the py-cachify library's capabilities effectively, including robust `lock` / `once` behavior when `nx` is implemented atomically.

 ---